-Seamans named to Third Team All-ACC
+Seamans named to third team All-ACC

-Seamans leads the Lady Panthers with 13 home runs for the 2023 season and ended her tenure with the fifth-most career home runs in the program's history at 31.
+Seamans led the Lady Panthers with 13 home runs for the 2023 season and ended her tenure with the fifth-most career home runs in the program’s history at 31.

 The first baseman also ranks eighth in the ACC for home runs (13) and hits (61).
 Seamans is also ranked ninth in the ACC for slugging percentage (.700) and OPS (1.153).

-This is Seamans' second time receiving the award.
-She earned Second Team All-ACC honors in 2021.
+This is Seamans’ second time receiving the award.
+She earned second team conference honors in 2021.

 (0) comments